lemoshu/GM-ABS/README.md

 ## :books: Citation

-If you find this paper useful, please cite as:
+If you find this paper useful, please cite it as:
 ```
 @article{xu2024FMABS,
   title={FM-ABS: Promptable Foundation Model Drives Active Barely Supervised Learning for 3D Medical Image Segmentation},